google/dbm-lineitem-copier/README.md

     useful in case you want to make more complex changes, but you obviously need to be careful in editing the correct columns.
-    - Please note that you could do this simply downloading the same configuration structure downloading the corresponding SDF files from DBM;
-      this helps you automating the download of many Line Items at once via the list of the ID in the _Config_ sheet.
+    - Please note that you could do this simply downloading the same configuration structure downloading the corresponding SDF files from DV360; this helps you automating the download of many Line Items at once via the list of the ID in the _Config_ sheet.